 Making economically and ecologically efficient use of energy and resources is of decisive importance in all business segments across the Lufthansa Group.
 In addition to meeting legal requirements, it is important for the Group to identify sustainable potentials for the sparing use of electricity and water, and to develop corresponding solutions.
 Equally important are measures to reduce and recycle waste materials.
 Another essential approach on the ground is to implement energy-saving and resource-conserving measures in planning, modernizing and constructing buildings.
-This endeavor is based above all on the Group’s strategic environmental program, which was implemented in 2008.
 Possible energy-related optimizations in buildings are particularly discernible from results of energy audits in accordance with the EU Energy Efficiency Directive.

 eTug at Frankfurt Airport